thily00/thily00/README.md

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning <strong> Svelte </strong>
-- 💬 Ask me about anything
+- 💬 Ask me about  anything <strong> regarding Front End development </strong>
 - 📫 How to reach me: [@BathilyDb](https://twitter.com/BathilyDb) or <a rel="me" href="https://www.linkedin.com/in/djibril-bathily-1016971aa/">Djibril Bathily</a>

 <!-- - 👯 I’m looking to collaborate on ...